sarahkatebyte/sarahkatebyte/README.md

 - 👋 Hi, I’m @sarahkatebyte
 - 👀 I’m interested in ...
-Ruby on Rails and Golang
+Golang
 - 🌱 I’m currently learning ... how to remove friction from engineering workflows
 - 📫 How to reach me ... @danzigwithwolves93@gmail.com